College of Music

 The widely varied functions of music in the world today present many challenging and interesting opportunities for teachers, performers, creative artists, technicians and commercial personnel.
 While these different pursuits require specialized emphases, the faculty of the College of Music recognize the musical and educational experiences that are common to all.
 Therefore, each curriculum of the College of Music is designed to present music as an integrated whole.
 Solo performance and technique, ensemble performance, historical and theoretical studies, concert and recital opportunities and elective courses both inside and outside the college are intended to give students a balanced approach to musical understanding and musicianship.

-The Entrepreneurship Center for Music is a national leader in professional development for musicians.
+The Entrepreneurship Center for Music (ECM) is a national leader in professional development for musicians.
 The ECM equips today's music students with the skills and tools they need to create sustainable careers in the arts.
 ECM students are encouraged to develop entrepreneurial skills to explore the vast opportunities inherent in a changing marketplace, and to develop plans to implement career-enhancing ventures across the artistic spectrum.
 Offerings include courses for credit, an undergraduate Certificate in Music Entrepreneurship, workshops and internships with a wide range of arts organizations and businesses nationwide.

-The College of Music has several beautiful performance halls, including the 2,000-seat Macky Auditorium, the 500-seat Grusin Music Hall, the 270-seat Music Theatre and the 120-seat Chamber Hall.
+The College of Music has several beautiful performance halls, including the 2,000-seat Macky Auditorium, the 500-seat Grusin Music Hall, the 270-seat Music Theatre and the 111-seat Recital Hall.
 The college is located primarily in the Warner Imig Music Building, a large complex of practice rooms, faculty studios, offices, ensemble rehearsal areas, seminar facilities and classrooms.
 An addition to the east side of the building features a 4,300 square foot rehearsal space with a 35-foot ceiling and acoustical draping.
 Additional rehearsal and classroom facilities are located in Macky Auditorium.

 The college's outstanding Howard B. Waltz Music Library is considered to be among the nation's most comprehensive.
 The library contains over 150,000 volumes, scores, recordings and periodicals.
 Computerized facilities are provided for listening to recordings and work stations are available for computer-based reference searching.